ricardolucas18/LAMPstack_Docker/README.md

 * If you find any problems please fill out an [issue](https://github.com/docker/compose/issues/new/choose).

 ### Run this project using docker

+Run these commands in the same directory ad docker-compose.yml .

 Build Services:
 ```